Best Speakeasies San Diego

 Credit: The Space Pad

-How to Get in: Step into the beaming Kilowatt Brewing and find the secret door.
+How to Get in: Step into the beaming Kilowatt Brewing and find the unassuming law office door.
 From there, make your way through a trippy hallway of kaleidoscopic mirrors, AKA the Space Pad Portal, and find your way out of this world.

 Location: Oceanside